Double Consciousness and Systemic Surveillance

 Introduction: The Weight of the Watchful Eye

-This article is inspired by the work of one man, W. E. B. Du Bois, his concept of double consciousness, by personal experience, and by the experiences of women I’ve met along the way.
+This article is inspired by the work of W. E. B. Du Bois, his concept of double consciousness, personal experience, and by the experiences of women I’ve met along the way.

-Double consciousness is the experience of living under the gaze of a dominant culture—of constantly seeing oneself through the lens of external perception, while struggling to hold onto an internal sense of self (Du Bois, 1903).
-It was originally formulated in the context of race, but this theory has deep resonance in my work as a psychodynamic psychotherapist working with mothers with compromised socio-economic status, many of whom are facing social services interventions.
-These women describe a feeling of being watched—judged, assessed, measured—particularly in contexts where institutional power is involved.
-And - importantly - they feel this even when nobody else is around.
+Double consciousness is the experience of living under the gaze of a dominant culture.
+Constantly seeing oneself through the lens of external perception, while struggling to hold onto an internal sense of self (Du Bois, 1903).
+It was originally formulated in the context of race, but this theory has resonance in my work as an integrative psychotherapist and more broadly in the fields of support work, crisis and recovery intervention, working with mothers with compromised socio-economic status.
+Many of these women face social services interventions.
+They describe the feelings of being watched, judged, assessed and measured, particularly in contexts where institutional power is involved.
+And importantly, they feel like this even when nobody else is around.

-For women who have navigated social services interventions, medical misogyny, or obstetric violence within healthcare systems, and other forms of state intervention, this surveillance does not simply disappear when oversight ends.
-Instead, it leaves an imprint:
+For women who have navigated social services interventions, medical misogyny, or obstetric violence within healthcare systems, and other forms of state intervention, this surveillance does not disappear when oversight ends.

-an internalised authority that reshapes their relationship with their own instincts, emotions, and bodily experience.
+Instead, it inscribes upon the psyche an internalised authority that reshapes the woman’s relationship with their own instincts, emotions, and bodily experience.

 The psychological and embodied effects of systemic scrutiny are profound, shaping how women see themselves, how they interact with institutions, and even how they relate to their own children.